 We checked out many walking trails around the town and one of them led us to a very picturesque area just outside of Göreme, part of which is protected as an open air museum.
-Its beauty is recognized with the designation by UNESCO as World Heritage site.
+Its beauty is recognised with the designation by UNESCO as World Heritage site.

-With numerous churches carved into the hills and rocks it makes for a fascinating exploration.
+With numerous churches carved into the hills and rocks, it makes for a fascinating exploration.
 Monks dwelled in the caves adapted to the monastery life; numerous churches, chapels and niches and even refectories, with blackened walls, long benches and tables carved from the stone—all can be explored today.
-Despite heavy erosion and destruction from earthquakes (and humans) even some frescoes can be seen.
+Despite heavy erosion and destruction from earthquakes (and humans), even some frescoes can be seen.

 So this is a little touristy.
 Yet, the aerial sight of the Cappadocia’s surreal landscape emerging in the amber glow of the first sun rays, with hundreds of hot air balloons crowding the skies is one of its kind—and well worth putting up with the somewhat tight conditions in the wicker basket.

-For many people this is the highlight of Cappadocia.
+For many people, this is the highlight of Cappadocia.
 Well before sunrise hot air balloons are readied across Cappadocia, each taking off with about a dozen passengers for a flight that soars hundreds of meters up and then skims the top of mountain-high rocks.

 “We operate with minimum [number] of hot air balloons, build by the prestigious Lindstrand in UK.
 These balloons are the only new generation Hyperlife Silver Coated balloons (assuring highest security due to the material used) which operate in Cappadocia.” — RoyalBalloon.com